Exploring Speech Foundation Models for Speaker Diarization Across Lifespan: Results and Analysis

 Table~\ref{tab:adult_results} reports the DERs when the models are trained only on adult datasets.
 Among the WavLM and Whisper models trained from scratch for speaker diarization, Whisper-Medium achieves the best overall performance across the adult in-domain datasets.
 Out-of-domain results show heterogeneous trends, suggesting that models trained exclusively on adult speech exhibit limited generalization to age-diverse datasets.

-Overall, WavLM-DiariZen yields the strongest cross-age performance, likely due to large-scale training on speaker diarizatin datasets encompassing a broader, more diverse speaker population.
-Although its training data primarily consists of adult speech, it includes a small portion of child–adult conversational data from DIHARD3~\cite{ryant2020third}, which may partially contribute to its improved performance on Playlogue.
-Nevertheless, substantial errors persist in out-of-domain age groups, highlighting a continuing domain shift across age distributions.
+Overall, WavLM-DiariZen yields the strongest cross-age performance, likely due to large-scale training on speaker diarizatin datasets encompassing a broader speaker population.
+Although its training data primarily consists of adult speech, it includes a small portion of child–adult conversational data from DIHARD3~\cite{ryant2020third}, which may partially improve the performance on Playlogue.
+Nevertheless, although WavLM-Diarizen generalizes well to out-of-domain adult corpora~\cite{han2025efficient}, substantial errors persist in out-of-domain age groups, highlighting a continuing domain shift across age distributions.